Missouri Sales Tax

 4: 23rd – end of month3rd of following month

-If these due dates fall on a weekend or holiday, payments will be considered on time when postmarked or received by the next business day.
-Zero returns are required for any business with a Missouri state sales tax license.
+If a due date falls on a weekend or holiday, payments will be considered on time when postmarked or received by the next business day.

 A failure to make a timely payment when you have filed a return on time will result in a 5% penalty assessed on the total amount of tax due.
 Failure to file a return will result in a 5% penalty for each month you are late, with a maximum of 25%.
 Interest is also charged on late payments at a rate of 4% annually, and the interest is only applied to the original amount of tax due.